ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 to cooperating endpoints to limit overall network usage.
-Where congestion control signals -- such as ECN, delays and loss -- operate on a time scale of a round trip time, throughput advice operates over a much larger period.
+Where congestion control signals -- such as ECN, delays and loss -- operate on a time scale of a round trip time, throughput advice operates over a much longer period.
 This has benefits in some networks as endpoints can fully consume network capacity in bursts, rather than extending network interaction at lower rates.